ribarragi/GIS_portfolio/Final_project_report.md

 <br>
 In Iowa, people spent around 771 million dollars per year in alcoholic beverages last year, this is, approximately 593.3 dollars per household.
 Iowa is the 37th state in terms of spending on alcoholic beverages.<br>
 <br>
-On the tax side of this story (there is always a tax side), Iowa's state and local tax revenues from alcohol generated -in 2022- "an all-time record of $150.1 million, an increase of $284,106 over the previous fiscal year.
-The sales growth generated record liquor net profits of $120.6 million, which will be used to support essential state programs and services.", according to the Alcoholic Beverages Division.
+On the tax side of this story, Iowa's state and local tax revenues from alcohol generated -in 2022- "an all-time record of $150.1 million, an increase of $284,106 over the previous fiscal year.
+The sales growth generated record liquor net profits of $120.6 million, which will be used to support essential state programs and services", according to the Alcoholic Beverages Division.
 However, when compared to the rest of the country, Iowa ranks 5 places lower than in consumption, in 42th place.<br>
 <br>
 <iframe src="https://insights.arcgis.com/#/embed/4b198e5dff234c64a253568b122888d0" width=1050 height=1480 frameborder="0"></iframe>
 <br>